-Employment Lawyer with Over 17 Years of Experience Serving Individuals and Companies in Baltimore, MD
+Baltimore Employment Attorney with Over 17 Years of Experience Serving Individuals and Companies in Maryland

 If you need legal advice or representation for an employment-related matter, you need experience you can trust.
-Attorney Joyce E. Smithey has well over a decade of experience working with employers and employees in Baltimore and throughout Maryland.
+Baltimore employment lawyer Joyce E. Smithey has well over a decade of experience working with employers and employees throughout Maryland.

 Joyce E. Smithey is a partner in the law firm of Rifkin Weiner Livingston LLC and leader of the firm’s labor and employment practice.
-For more than 17 years, she has been advising Maryland businesses on appropriate employment practices and claim prevention, and representing both employers and employees in employment-related disputes and litigation.
-She is recognized as an authority on employment law in Maryland, and she provides savvy, forward-looking representation for companies and individuals in Baltimore and throughout the State of Maryland.
+For more than 18 years, she has been advising Maryland businesses on appropriate employment practices and claim prevention, and representing both employers and employees in employment-related disputes and litigation.
+As an experienced Baltimore labor lawyer, she is recognized as an authority on employment law in Maryland, and she provides savvy, forward-looking representation for companies and individuals throughout the State of Maryland.

 Services and Experience

 Ms. Smithey’s employment and labor law experience includes working with private employers as well as both private and public sector employees.
 She has extensive knowledge of both Maryland and federal employment law, and she has represented clients in several highly publicized cases in both state and federal court.
-When advising employers, Ms. Smithey focuses on mitigating their risk exposure while finding cost-effective solutions to their legal needs.
+When advising employers, our Baltimore employment attorney focuses on mitigating their risk exposure while finding cost-effective solutions to their legal needs.
 As an advocate for employees in Baltimore, MD, she takes an aggressive and all-encompassing approach to standing up for their legal rights.

 - Class Actions